 Please Put Some Clothes On: In Q, Shinji asks this of ReiQ after he finds her naked in her quarters.
 What may have been funny under other circumstances becomes rather something of an Ironic Echo to Shinji's fateful visit to Rei's appartment; During the following conversation, it becomes apparent that the person he's talking to is NOT our Rei...

-Poor Communication Kills:3.0 may as well be the poster boy for this trope.
+Poor Communication Kills: 3.0 may as well be the poster boy for this trope.
 Shinji is trying to figure out what the hell happened after 2.0, but all his inquiries get him are death threats by Misato, a No-Holds-Barred Beatdown by Asuka and collective, angry silence (or untimely interruptions, the beatdown being an example) from everyone else.
-He doesn't even know that there are other Rei clones, or that he caused Near-Third Impact, or that it's been 14 years since then until two-thirds through the film.
+And when they finally are telling what's happening, they are interrupted by Mark.09 attacking the Wunder.
+He doesn't even know that there are other Rei clones, or that he caused Near-Third Impact until two-thirds through the film.
 And to top it all off, it was Kaworu who ultimately had to fill him in.

 The ultimate communication failure is probably Shinji not listening to Kaworu when he tries to tell him not to pull out the spears.
 They're both at fault really, because Kaworu doesn't bother to explain that doing so would cause Fourth Impact, while Shinji was so desperate to try to fix everything that Kaworu's vague warnings went through one ear and out the other.

 Kaworu couldn't explain the situation more clearly, because he didn't seem to know exactly what would happen if EVA 13 took the two spears of longinus.
 He just had a horrible feeling.